 The QT-600 uses the very common Bowen’s style mount, where the Einstein uses the Balcar style mount (which have had some issues with heavier modifiers slipping off).
 The QT-600 also has a solid alloy body and swivel compared to the Einstein’s plastic.

 The QT-600 is much more simplistic, and I wouldn’t necessarily call that a disadvantage.
 This probably comes down to personal preference, but the Godox interface and remotes are very simple and user friendly.
 There is just fast simple power dials for the modelling light and flash power.
 With a clear digital power level display reading from 5.0 to 10.0.

-A large part of my own interest in the QT-600, being a user of the Cheetah Lights, is the prospect of using the same convenient radio trigger and remote manual power control for all the units.
-I think there may be one catch here though, as the QT-600 uses the 5.0 to 10.0 power level system, while the Cheetah lights use 1/2 + 0.3 style power adjustments (from 1/128 to 1/1).
+A large part of my own interest in the QT-600, being a user of the Godox Witstro, is the prospect of using the same convenient radio trigger and remote manual power control for all the units.
+There is one catch here though, as the QT-600 uses the 5.0 to 10.0 power level system, while the Witstro lights use 1/2 + 0.3 style power adjustments (from 1/128 to 1/1).

 To sum up, the Godox QT-600 may not be quite a match for the ultra fast flash durations the Einsteins are capable of, but they do look to offer a reasonable alternative if you are after decent action stopping durations.

 But even as a regular studio light option the QT-600 certainly stands out from many of the other options, providing -

 - High power at 600Ws

 - A wide power range down to low power levels

 So even if fast flash duration’s are not a priority, the color and power consistency, power range, fast recycle times, and simple remote power control, are most of the very desirable features you would hope for in a good studio light.

 300Ws and 400Ws versions are available as well, but the 600Ws would be the stand out (as flash durations are faster at the same amount of light ouput).